Stan Rowlands

-Alfred Stanley Rowlands (born 12 November 1889) was a football player.
+Alfred Stanley Rowlands (born 12 November 1889) was a Welsh footballer.
 He was a forward for Tranmere Rovers and scored 32 goals for Tranmere during the 1913–14 season, helping them to with the Lancashire Combination.
 In the same season, on 16 March 1914, Rowlands represented Wales in their 2–0 defeat to England; this was the first time a Tranmere player had played for their national team.

 He also represented Wrexham, Nottingham Forest and Crewe Alexandra in the Football League.